pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---CPM.md

 ## File access

 The classic CP/M target supports file access and distinguishes between text and binary files.
-However, it should be noted that reading and writing is not buffered and as such text mode operations and writing in sizes smaller than a record (128 byte) are fairly inefficient.
+A sector cache is implemented at the fcntl to speed up byte-orientated read and write operations.

+The default configuration provides space for 3 FCBs, to configure more use the pragma: `-pragma-define:CLIB_OPEN_FILE=nn`

 ## Optimization